 The principle of data being the foundation of knowledge is well known.
 In essence, knowledge is only of value if conveyed from a broad base of data delivering a smaller volume of knowledge.
 The conversion of detailed bathymetric surveys into charts with sparse soundings, is a good example of this.
-A large amount of data is collected, and although it presents a lot of information to a chart compiler, only a small amount; enough to permit safe navigation; of the knowledge is passed on to the recipient of the charting product.
+A large amount of data is collected, and although it presents a lot of information to a chart compiler, only a small amount (sufficient to permit safe navigation) of the knowledge is passed on to the recipient of the charting product.
 Thus, knowledge transfer is only a small part of the potential of the original data.
-Holding data wrapped in products does not allow such freedom, as well as being more expensive to backward and / or re-engineer.
+Holding data wrapped in products does not allow such freedom, as it is very expensive to backward and / or re-engineer.

-MSDI is the combination of a variety of data types at different resolution data, allowing efficient analyses by a wide range of disciplines, such as maritime spatial planning, environmental management and emergency response.
+MSDI allows for the combination of a variety of data types at different resolution data, allowing efficient analyses by a wide range of disciplines, such as maritime spatial planning, environmental management and emergency response.
 This requires the data to be held in a generic way, rather than for a particular product for a limited user group or for a specific purpose.
-Managing data as close to its "source" manner as possible in a "data centric" way provides a greater opportunity for it to be re-purposed for greater re-use.
+Managing data as close to its "source" manner as possible in a "data centric" way provides a greater opportunity for it to be re-purposed for greater reuse.

-3.3.
+4.3.
 Engage with other relevant stakeholders in the geospatial world

-3.3.1.
+4.3.1.
 Other Data Providers

 HOs should not act in isolation, but interact with other bodies providing geospatial data.
-A good example is the role of National Land Survey and Mapping Agencies (NMAs), responsible for mapping the terrestrial world to the Mean High Water Line (MHWL) and below that where land generated structures extend into the littoral zone.
-The provision of interoperable data provided jointly by the NMA and HO across this space in the form of a seamless digital elevation models would be of significant value to coastal planners, engineers and surveyors.

-Other important data providers are_National Geological Agencies.
-HOs collect bathymetry data, the depth values of which are critical to core business.
-However, most modern survey instruments provide "backscatter" data; a "by-product" that defines the seabed form and texture.
-Whilst of limited interest and value to HOs for charting purposes, it is of great value to geologists and geophysicists.
+A good example is the role of National Land Survey and Mapping Agencies (NMAs) that are responsible for mapping the terrestrial world to the Mean High Water Line (MHWL) and below that where land generated structures extend into the littoral zone.
+The provision of interoperable data provided jointly by the NMA and HO across this space in the form of a seamless digital elevation models are of significant value to coastal planners, engineers and surveyors.
+Other important data providers are National Geological Agencies.
+HOs collect bathymetry data, the depth values of which are critical to its core business.
+However, most modern survey the depth values of which are critical to its core business.
+However, most modern survey instruments provide a "by-product" called "backscatter" which defines the seabed form and texture.
+Whilst of limited interest and value to HOs for charting but is of great value to geologists and geophysicists.

-3.3.2.
+4.3.2.
 Standards Bodies [OGC; ISO; IHO]